tst-ccamp/earthenterprise_wiki/Portable-Server.md

 We do not currently provide a Windows installer for Portable Server.
 Instead, just extract the built Portable Server from the Zip archive generated in the [Building on Windows](#building-on-windows) step in a directory you want to run it from.

-You need to have the same Python interpreter and Python packages set up and installed that you need during the [Building on Windows](#building-on-windows) step in order to run Portable Server.
+You need to have the Python interpreter and packages listed in [Run-time Prerequisites](#run-time-prerequisites) set up and installed in order to run Portable Server.
+If you carried out the [Building on Windows](#building-on-windows) step, you already have the required dependencies.

 ## Running on Windows